Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

 In a report from the Retinoblastoma Survivor Study (N = 470), 87% of survivors of retinoblastoma (mean age, 43 years; median follow-up, 42 years) had at least one medical condition and 71% had a severe or life-threatening condition.
-The adjusted relative risk of a chronic condition in survivors, compared with nonretinoblastoma controls, was 1.4 (P < .01).
+Compared with patients without retinoblastoma, the adjusted relative risk of a chronic condition in survivors was 1.4 (P < .01).
 The relative risk of a grade 3 or 4 condition was 7.6 (P < .01).
 After excluding ocular conditions and subsequent neoplasms (SNs), this excess risk was found to persist only for patients with bilateral disease.[

 Subsequent Neoplasms (SNs)